 The amount you will spend per day differs from person to person and from tour to tour.
 You might really enjoy a night out, want to stock up on Cuban rum and cigars or simply do as many optional activities as you can on your Cuba tour.

-Locally Sourced Cuba Tours recommends you budget anywhere from 30-50CUC per day, during your time in Cuba (not including the on location payment)
+Locally Sourced Cuba Tours recommends you budget anywhere from 30-50CUC per day, during your time in Cuba.

 Remember, if you plan to exchange currency you should bring Pounds, Euros or Canadian Dollars.